Quick question? Chat with us

 March: Running: birthdays and anniversaries

 By March your birthday and work anniversary automation should be live.
 Set up triggers in your HRIS or use RibiRewards' scheduling to send cards automatically on each employee's birthday and their anniversary date.
 These should run silently in the background for the rest of the year.
+We cover this in detail in Work Anniversary Gifts for African Employees That Actually Land [2026].

 April–June: Mid-Year Recognition